 Second only to finger paintings, colds are what toddlers most often carry home!
-Colds are caused by any one of over 200 viruses, and symptoms can last up to three weeks.
+Colds are caused by any one of more than 200 viruses, and symptoms can last up to three weeks.
 Give your little one plenty of fluids, and wait for nature to cure the cold.
-He won’t be able to blow his nose, but teach him to wipe it with a soft tissue, not a sleeve.
+They won’t be able to blow their nose, but teach them to wipe it with a soft tissue, not a sleeve.
+Your local Tesco pharmacist can help advise you on suitable medication.
 See your doctor if your toddler becomes unwell, runs a high fever, is chesty or develops earache.

 Threadworm eggs spread directly from hand to mouth.
 The main symptom is an itchy bottom, especially at night, when threadworms are active.
 You may also see white worms about 1cm long, like threads of cotton, wriggling in your child’s poo.
 The whole family will need threadworm treatment – you can buy it from the Tesco Pharmacy.
-Also wash towels and bedding on a hot wash.
-Keep your tot’s nails short to reduce scratching, and teach him to wash his hands, especially before eating and always after going to the loo.
+Make sure to wash towels and bedding on a hot wash.
+Keep your toddler’s nails short to reduce scratching, and teach them to wash their hands, especially before eating and always after going to the loo.

 This common virus has an incubation period of 14 to 21 days before the first spots appear, and it is very contagious, especially in the early stages.
-Your tot may be unwell for a day before an itchy rash appears.
+Your little one may be unwell for a day before an itchy rash appears.
 This rash develops into crops of small blisters, mainly on the torso.
-Keep your tot cool and his nails short.
-Apply calamine lotion, and give your toddler lukewarm baths with bicarbonate of soda to help relieve itching.
+Keep your toddler cool and their nails short.
+Apply calamine lotion, and give them lukewarm baths with bicarbonate of soda to help relieve itching.
 For severe itching, ask your pharmacist about antihistamine syrup.
-Consult your GP if your tot has a high fever, won’t eat or drink, seems very unwell, or if you are pregnant or likely to come into contact with others who may be pregnant, as chickenpox can cause complications (although most mums-to-be will already have had it, so will be immune).
+Consult your GP if your little one has a high fever, won’t eat or drink, seems very unwell, or if you are pregnant or likely to come into contact with others who may be pregnant, as chickenpox can cause complications (although most mums-to-be will already have had it, so will be immune).

 Diarrhoea and vomiting

 Caused by viruses or bacteria, diarrhoea and vomiting are common in toddlers, and spread rapidly.
 Replacing fluids is vital – over-the-counter rehydration solutions are ideal.
 Ask your Tesco Pharmacist for advice.
-Give small sips of fluid if your tot has been vomiting.
-See the doctor if symptoms persist for more than 24 hours, or your child is listless, feverish, has stomach ache or passes blood in his poo.
-The Department of Health will be offering a vaccination to children under four months against the rotavirus infection from September 2013 as part of the childhood vaccination schedule.
+Give small sips of fluid if your little one has been vomiting.
+See the doctor if symptoms persist for more than 24 hours, or your child is listless, feverish, has stomach ache or passes blood in their poo.
+The Department of Health offer oral vaccination to babies against the rotavirus infection as part of the childhood vaccination schedule.

-This has nothing to do with farm animals.
-It’s a viral infection that spreads via air droplets and by touch that’s common in young children.
-It’s usually mild, with red spots on the palms and soles, and ulcers in the mouth, but there can be fever.
-Recovery takes a few days.
+This has nothing to do with farm animals (that’s foot and mouth disease, which only affects animals).
+It’s a viral infection that spreads via air droplets and by touch, which is why it’s so common in young children.
+It’s usually mild.
+Symptoms include red spots on the palms and soles, and ulcers in the mouth, but there can also be fever.
+It will usually clear itself within 7-10 days.
 Meanwhile, liquid paracetamol relieves symptoms.
-If your toddler’s suffering, give him soft foods like ice cream.
-See your doctor if your child seems very unwell.
+If your toddler’s suffering, give them soft foods like ice cream.
+The NHS has more advice on when to see a GP.